-Functionality in the body is physiological movement on some level.
-The constant exchange of ions that generate nerve signals, muscle contraction and relaxation, fluid balance, blood and lymph circulation etc. is all movement.
+Functionality in the body is always related to physiological movement on some level.
+The exchange of ions that generate nerve signals, muscle contraction and relaxation, fluid regulation, blood and lymph circulation, the processes of digestion and so on, are all movement.

-Qi is invisible because it is the actual activity and movement of everything working together in a healthy human person.
-We only notice it when the qi is blocked, when our cells, biochemicals, or organs are in a state of pathology and we have disease and illness.
+Qi is invisible because it is the actual activity and function of everything working together in a healthy human person.
+Qi is the natural movement of our life processes and we cannot see it because it is a description of the healthy functioning of our very lives.
+When the qi is blocked, when our cells, biochemicals, or organs are in a state of pathology then we have disease and illness.

-The Greek/Western model is based on structure, and the structure is based on what is found in a dissected cadaver.
-The beauty of Greek art is in the perfection of visible structures of the human body, but as it developed into modern allopathic medicine the larger context was lost.
-The Chinese model is based on observable function in a living person, within the context of nature.
+Chinese medicine is based on the ancient Eastern worldview of movement and flow.
+The Chinese model is based on observable function in a living person, within the context of nature, making it a holistic system of medicine.
 The acupuncture illustration is depicting life and dynamic movement, something time-based in the human body, not static.

 The wonderful illustration above from The Expressiveness of the Body and the Divergence of Greek and Chinese Medicine by Shigehisa Kuriyama shows the difference between the body as structure and function.